COUNTERMARK SUBSCRIPTION AGREEMENT

 (b) it shall maintain a written, up to date list of current Issuers and provide such list to Wessex Technology within 5 Business Days of Wessex Technology's written request at any time or times;

-(c) it shall permit Wessex Technology to audit the Services in order to establish the name and password of each Issuer.
+(c) it shall permit Wessex Technology to audit the Services in order to establish the name of each Issuer.
 Such audit may be conducted no more than once per quarter, at Wessex Technology's expense, and this right shall be exercised with reasonable prior notice, in such a manner as not to substantially interfere with the Customer's normal conduct of business;

 (d) if any of the audits referred to in clause 1.2(c) reveal that any password has been provided to any individual who is not an Issuer, then without prejudice to Wessex Technology's other rights, Wessex Technology may promptly disable such passwords and Wessex Technology shall not issue any new passwords to any such individual.